 Public transport and driving

 When driving, avoid isolated roads and use toll roads (‘cuotas’) whenever possible.
 Keep car doors locked and windows closed, especially at traffic lights.
 There have been a number of violent car-jackings and robberies along the Pacific Highway and you should be careful when travelling on this route.
 Those travelling in large camper vans or sports utility vehicles (SUVs) have been targeted in the past.
 If you suspect you’re being followed or watched, drive to a police station or other safe place.

 Be particularly alert on public transport, at airports and in bus stations.
 Theft on buses is common so keep an eye on your belongings at all times.
 Buses have also been hijacked.
 Where possible, travel on first-class buses using toll roads, which have a lower rate of incidents than second and third class buses travelling on the less secure free (‘libre’) roads.
 Most first-class bus companies perform security checks when passengers board the bus.

 Passengers have been robbed and assaulted by unlicensed taxi drivers including in Mexico City.
-In Mexico City, use the better regulated ‘sitio’ taxis from authorised cab ranks.
+In Mexico City, use the better regulated ‘sitio’ taxis from authorised cab ranks or ask your hotel concierge to order you a taxi.
 At airports, use only authorised pre-paid airport taxi services.

 Street crime is a serious problem in major cities and tourist resort areas.
 Pick-pocketing is common on the Mexico City Metro.
 Dress down and avoid wearing expensive jewellery or watches.
 Limit the amount of cash or credit/debit cards you carry with you.
 Keep a close watch on briefcases and luggage, even in apparently secure places like the lobby of your hotel.